Albert Lea woman, crowned Mrs. Universe, is using her platform to share message on an international stage - Albert Lea Tribune

 Petersen said she had been writing her memoir with Lifeway Publishing, which was a “heavy” process as she detailed in writing the experiences of her life, and she and her husband were fostering a sibling group of three, when she decided she wanted to do something fun and came across the Mrs. Minnesota contest.

-“I thought if I could break a stereotypes of beauty queens, then we can break the stereotypes of kids in foster care,” she said.
+“I thought if I could break a stereotype of beauty queens, then we can break the stereotypes of kids in foster care,” she said.

 The pageant is open to women ages 20 and up.